General Terms and Conditions

 § 5 – Delivery and acceptance obligations

 (3) Our deliveries are ex works, which is also the place of performance, unless otherwise agreed.
 The risk of accidental loss and accidental deterioration shall pass to the customer when the goods are handed over to the carrier.
 This also applies to transport with our vehicles.
 Transport packaging and all other packaging in accordance with the packaging regulations will not be taken back.
 The customer is obliged to dispose of the packaging at his own expense.
-Exchangeable means of transport such as pallet cages and Euro pallets must be returned by the customer to the forwarding agent in exchangeable condition (Epal) immediately after unloading.
+Exchangeable means of transport such as mesh boxes and Euro pallets are to be returned by the customer to the forwarding agent in exchangeable condition (Epal) immediately after unloading.
 If the customer so wishes, we will cover the delivery with transport insurance.
 The costs incurred for this shall be borne by the customer.

 § 6 – Terms of payment